osc-em/.github/profile/README.md

 ## Status

-The OSC-EM schema is under active development as of 2024 and may undergo significant changes.
-A stable draft version is anticipated in mid 2025.
+The OSC-EM schema is now considered a draft version.
+However, additional fields and techniques are expected to be added in the future.